ThoriumData/vue-step-wizard/docs/README.md

      src="https://codesandbox.io/embed/interesting-elion-ohnet?fontsize=14&hidenavigation=1&theme=dark&view=preview"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"
      title="interesting-elion-ohnet"
+     allow="accelerometer"
-     allow="accelerometer; ambient-light-sensor; camera; encrypted-media; geolocation; gyroscope; hid; microphone; midi; payment; usb; vr; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts allow-autoplay"></iframe>
+     sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"></iframe>

 ## Validation Support

 ### Multi Step Form with Validation

 Vue Step Wizard uses [Vuelidate](https://vuelidate.js.org/) plugin under the hood to perform form validations.
-Building a multistep form with validation is a breeze you just need to make sure the data propety matches a couple of syntax and along with that you need to include a mixin named ValidationHelper.
+Building a multistep form with validation is a breeze – you just need to make sure the data property matches a couple of syntax details, and you need to include a mixin named WizardValidationHelper.

 Here is what needs to be done.

 #### Include Mixin

 To get the validation support, you should include the mixin name WizardValidationHelper in your component.
-(If you are doing local component registration this File needs to be imported seperately along with FormWizard and TabContent)
+If you are doing local component registration this file needs to be imported separately, with FormWizard and TabContent.

 ```javascript
     mixins: [WizardValidationHelper],